Model Merging in the Essential Subspace: Related Work

 \subsection{Model Merging}

 Model merging aims to combine multiple task-specific fine-tuned models into a unified multi-task model without retraining.
-The simplest method, weight averaging, often fails because parameter symmetries and random initialization cause model weights to lie in different loss basins, leading to misalignment.
-To resolve this, Git Re-Basin \cite{ainsworthgit} proved that models from different basins can be permuted into a common space for effective interpolation.
-Subsequent research extended this concept by actively aligning models into a shared basin prior to merging \cite{crisostomi2024c,jordan2023repair,pena2023re,stoica2024zipit}.

-Another line of work merges models fine-tuned from the same pre-trained checkpoint.
+To ensure merging stability, recent studies typically merge models that are fine-tuned from the same pre-trained checkpoint.
 Model Soup \cite{wortsman2022model} averages fine-tuned weights to improve generalization, while Task Arithmetic \cite{ilharcoediting} introduces task vectors, defined as the parameter differences between fine-tuned and pre-trained models, to enable vector-based knowledge composition.
 However, direct averaging of task vectors often causes severe task interference due to conflicting updates.
 To address this, TIES-Merging \cite{yadav2023ties} trims redundant parameters before averaging salient ones, AdaMerging \cite{yangadamerging} learns adaptive task-wise coefficients, and DARE \cite{yu2024language} resets redundant updates while rescaling the rest.
 Information-weighted methods such as Fisher Merging \cite{matena2022merging} and RegMean \cite{jindataless} use Fisher information or input similarity for weighted averaging.
 Other works refine merging through parameter- or layer-wise strategies \cite{du2024parameter,zhang2024knowledge,wanglines}, or leverage implicit or modular representations to enhance flexibility \cite{chengwhoever,huang2024emr,zheng2025free}.

 Recent advances move beyond raw parameter space to the spectral domain.
 TSV-M \cite{gargiulo2025task} perform Singular Value Decomposition (SVD) on task matrices and merge along the top singular directions that capture dominant functional subspaces.
 Iso-CTS \cite{marczakno} constructs an isotropic common subspace through singular value normalization followed by task-specific refinements, achieving state-of-the-art performance.
 However, singular values reflect only the parameter energy rather than their functional impact.
 To overcome this limitation, we decompose each task matrix within an essential subspace derived from its effect on output activations, which better captures task-specific features.
 This leads to lower truncation error and improved preservation of task knowledge during merging.
 Moreover, we introduce a polarized scaling mechanism that amplifies strong signals and suppresses noise, further enhancing fusion performance.